-Simon, a baker, will set off from his hometown of Nantwich on 22 April and over the next five days will run 200 miles – 40 miles a day – before participating in the 26.2-mile London Marathon course on 28 April in a bid to raise money for Children with Cancer UK.
+Simon, a baker, will set off from his hometown of Nantwich on 22 April and over the next five days will run 200 miles – 40 miles a day – before participating in the 26.2-mile marathon course on 28 April in a bid to raise money for Children with Cancer UK.

 Cancer survivor and father-of-two Simon, who also lost his mother to the disease, says:

 I was diagnosed with skin cancer in 2014, but luckily we caught it early and I was given the all clear a year later.
-I still had a pretty tough time dealing with it, and the thought of children being told that they have cancer and going through that horrific experience spurred me on to sign up for the London Marathon in aid of Children with Cancer UK.
+I still had a pretty tough time dealing with it, and the thought of children being told that they have cancer and going through that horrific experience spurred me on to sign up for the marathon in aid of Children with Cancer UK.

 I’ve set myself a fundraising target of £3,000, and I’ve already reached more than £2,000, which will go towards the vital research Children with Cancer UK fund to discover new and better treatments for childhood cancers.

 Running all the way to the Marathon was a bit of a daft, spur of the moment decision in an effort to raise as much money as possible for Children with Cancer UK.
 I’m not expecting a personal best in the Marathon but I am confident I’ll finish it, he says.

 Simon’s route will take him from Nantwich to Wolverhampton (40 miles), Wolverhampton to Warwick (40 miles), Warwick to Milton Keynes (40 miles), Milton Keynes to Hemel Hempstead (40 miles) and Hemel Hempstead to London (40 miles).
 He will arrive in London on 27 April.